-The Comprehensive Studio in Winter 2011 considers the design of an innovative centre for self and societal development.
-The Centre for Contemplative Practice will be a 1500 m2 'retreat & research' facility that brings citizens from all walks of life together to consider the state of our modern world, to critique current models of living, and envision new ways of seeing, thinking and acting.
-The non-profit Centre includes a rich mix of uses, users, places and spaces, with key components including research, education, service, communication and above all provisions for personal reflection, contemplation, transformation and growth.
-Located in Calgary, Alberta, Canada, a city identified by Saskia Sassen as an emergent Global City, the Centre for Contemplative Practice finds resonance with its own location while proving an international destination for individuals, governments, corporations and agencies interested critically reconsidering contemporary civilization.
-The architecture & design of the Centre must facilitate and promote the purposes and aspirations of the initiative while concurrently serving as a model of creativity, innovation, integration and sustainability.
+The Comprehensive Studio in Winter 2014 considers the design of an innovative building that embodies and celebrates the Dialogue of Civilizations.
+The facility will be a 2000 m 'education, research, administration & think-tank oriented architectural complex that brings together key players in a spirit of talking, learning, sharing and understanding.
+The non-profit centre will include a rich mix of uses, users, places and spaces, with key components including education, research, interpretation, communication, socialization and the promotion of peace.
+Located in Calgary, Alberta, Canada, a city characterized by its youthfulness, enthusiasm and innovation, the facility will prove a meeting place for dialogue, collaboration and invention.
+The architecture & design of the building must facilitate and promote the purposes and aspirations of the initiative while concurrently serving as a model of creativity, originality, integration and sustainability.
+Inciting provocation should be coupled with instilling cooperation.